vxgmichel/aiostream/docs/presentation.rst

 Presentation
 ============

-:ref:`aiostream` provides a collection of stream operators that can be combined to create asynchronous pipelines of operations.
+aiostream_ provides a collection of stream operators that can be combined to create asynchronous pipelines of operations.

 It can be seen as an asynchronous version of itertools_, although some aspects are slightly different.